Back to blog

 What distinguishes a paisley motif from a simple teardrop is the ornament contained within it.
 Traditional paisley teardrops are densely packed with smaller geometric and botanical elements: scrolls, vines, stippling, floral sprigs, and angular geometric divisions.
 The infill is not random — it typically has a hierarchical structure, with larger shapes filling the main body and progressively smaller elements clustered near the point.

 Modern interpretations sometimes simplify this.
-Contemporary paisley patterns might feature teardrops with single-color fills, simple linear divisions, or minimalist botanical sketches inside.
+Contemporary paisley patterns might feature teardrops with single-color fills, simple linear divisions, or minimalist botanical sketches inside — close in spirit to the trailing stems used in floral vine patterns, which use the same hand-drawn ornament vocabulary at lower density.
 What remains essential is the presence of some internal visual interest — a teardrop outline with blank space inside will not read as paisley.

 Clustering and Density